jdberry/tag/README.md

 	tag -tgf \*

-*find* will by default find files within the user home directory + the local filesystem: the local scope.
-You may limit the scope to find only within the user home directory, or expand it to include mounted network filesystems.
+*find* by default will search everywhere that it can.
+You may supply options to specify a search scope of the user home directory, local disks, or to include attached network file systems.

     tag --find tagname --home
     tag --find tagname --local
     tag --find tagname --network

-Search scopes are additive; searching in network will also search local and home, etc.
+You may also supply one or more paths in which to search.

+    tag --find tagname /path/to/here
+    tag --find tagname --home /path/to/here ./there

 ### Get help